-Gingivitis is prevalent to at most 75 percent of pregnant women.
-This gum problem typically intensifies during the second trimester, and becomes more severe in the eighth month, then begins to subside in the ninth.
-Pregnancy-related gingivitis is accompanied by swelling, redness, and bleeding as the progesterone level in the body adversely affects the gums.
+Gingivitis is prevalent to approximately 75 percent of pregnant women.
+This gum problem typically intensifies during the second trimester, becomes most severe in the eighth month, and begins to subside in the ninth.
+Pregnancy-related gingivitis is accompanied by swelling, redness, and bleeding.
+These symptoms arise as the progesterone level in the body adversely affects the gums.

 Aside from gingivitis, pregnant women are also prone to pregnancy tumors.
-This condition arises from the exaggerated inflammatory reaction to localized irritants like tartar, plaque, and food scraps.
-Common during the third month of pregnancy, this growth is often painless, but its interferences with chewing can be a problem.
+This condition arises from the exaggerated inflammatory reaction to irritants like tartar, plaque, and food scraps.
+Common during the third month of pregnancy, these growths are often painless.
+Unfortunately, its interferences with chewing can be a problem.

-Both pregnancy-related gingivitis and tumors can be treated by professional consultation.
+Both pregnancy-related gingivitis and tumors are treatable.
 Note that pregnancy tumors are not a form of cancer, so there’s no need to be deeply anxious if you have it.
 Still, extra care is necessary as these conditions may advance to more serious complications.

+Another significant change in hormones in a woman’s life comes through menopause, which again can cause oral health issues.
 Menopause marks the cessation of menstrual cycles.
-Generally occurring around the age of 50, this normal transition is associated with certain oral discomforts like an altered taste, dry mouth, gum inflammation, oral bone loss, and burning gum sensations.
-The culprits of these menopausal changes are certain medical condition and medication, calcium and vitamin deficiency, and hormonal changes.
+Generally occurring around age 45 to 55, this normal transition is associated with certain oral symptoms.
+Symptoms might include an altered taste, dry mouth, gum inflammation, oral bone loss, and burning gums.
+The culprits of these menopausal changes are often due to certain medical conditions, medications, vitamin deficiencies, and hormonal changes.